 - You have enough experience to successfully run your project using a waterfall process (or equiv strongly structured process).

-- You are doing a lot of automated testing
+- You are doing a lot of automated testing (like gated check-ins, or CI or TDD)

 Conditions under-which ASP.NET MVC is the wrong answer